Content Fragment Models content-fragment-models

 Content Reference content-reference

-The Content Reference allows you to render content from another source; for example, image, page or Experience Fragment.
+The Content Reference and Content Reference (UUID) data types allow you to render content from another source; for example, image, page or Experience Fragment.

 In addition to standard properties you can specify:

-• The Root Path, which specifies where to store any referenced content
+• The Root Path, which specifies, or represents, where to store any referenced content

 note note